Dynamical Variational Autoencoders: A Comprehensive Review: Experimental protocol

-As discussed in~\citep{leglaive2020recurrent} and already briefly mentioned in Section~\ref{sec:RVAE-generative-model}, the complex-valued STFT coefficients are modeled with a zero-mean circular complex Gaussian distribution, see \eqref{eq:Simon-b}, whereas $\myz[t]$ is modeled as usual with a real-valued Gaussian distribution.
-In practice, the data sequence $\myx[1:T]$ processed by the DVAE models is the squared-magnitude of the STFT spectrogram, i.e., a (real-valued non-negative) power spectrogram.
+As discussed by~\citet{leglaive2020recurrent} and mentioned in Section~\ref{sec:RVAE-generative-model}, the complex-valued STFT coefficients are modeled with a zero-mean circular complex Gaussian distribution (see \eqref{eq:Simon-b}), whereas $\myz[t]$ is modeled as usual with a real-valued Gaussian distribution.
+The data sequence $\myx[1:T]$ processed by the DVAE models is the squared magnitude of the STFT spectrogram (i.e., a real-valued nonnegative power spectrogram).
 The corresponding phase spectrogram is directly combined with the DVAE output magnitude spectrogram to reconstruct the output speech signal using inverse STFT with overlap-add.
-Modeling the STFT coefficients with a zero-mean circular complex Gaussian distribution with variance ${\sigma}_{\theta_{\myx},f,t}^2(\cdot)$\footnote{Here we do not specify the variables generating the variance, since they depend on the DVAE model.
-Instead, the subscripts indicate frequency bin $f$ and time frame $t$.} amounts to model each entry $x_{f,t}$ of the power spectrogram $\myx[1:T]$ with a Gamma distribution with shape parameter $1$ and scale parameter ${\sigma}_{\theta_{\myx},f,t}^2(\cdot)$, i.e., $x_{f,t} \sim \mathcal{G}(1, 1/{\sigma}_{\theta_{\myx},f,t}^2(\cdot))$.
-This also amounts to use the Itakura-Saito distance between $x_{f,t}$ and ${\sigma}_{\theta_{\myx},f,t}^2(\cdot)$ in the reconstruction term of the VLB, see \citep{girin2019notes}.
-We remind that all presented DVAE models are very versatile regarding the output data conditional pdf model, and using a Gamma distribution (more appropriate for speech/audio power spectrograms) in place of the Gaussian distribution that was used in the generic presentation of the models does not present any problem.
-We can note that the linear layer estimating the parameters of $\myx[t]$ has $257$ output units corresponding to the log-variance parameters $\{\ln {\sigma}_{\theta_{\myx},f,t}^2(\cdot)\}_{f=1}^F$.
+Modeling the STFT coefficients with a zero-mean circular complex Gaussian distribution with variance ${\sigma}_{\theta_{\myx},f,t}^2(\cdot)$ amounts to modeling each entry $x_{f,t}$ of the power spectrogram $\myx[1:T]$ with a Gamma distribution with shape parameter $1$ and scale parameter ${\sigma}_{\theta_{\myx},f,t}^2(\cdot)$ (i.e., $x_{f,t} \sim \mathcal{G}(1, 1/{\sigma}_{\theta_{\myx},f,t}^2(\cdot))$).\footnote{Here, we do not specify the variables generating the variance, as they depend on the DVAE model.
+Instead, the subscripts indicate frequency bin $f$ and time frame $t$.} This also amounts to using the Itakura-Saito divergence between $x_{f,t}$ and ${\sigma}_{\theta_{\myx},f,t}^2(\cdot)$ in the reconstruction term of the VLB \citep{girin2019notes}.
+We recall that all presented DVAE models are versatile regarding the conditional pdf of $\myx[t]$, and using a Gamma distribution (more appropriate for speech/audio power spectrograms) in place of the Gaussian distribution that was used in the generic presentation of the models does not present any problem.
+The linear layer estimating the parameters of this distribution has $513$ output units corresponding to the log-variance parameters $\{\log {\sigma}_{\theta_{\myx},f,t}^2(\cdot)\}_{f=1}^F$.